Gabospa/30DaysOfCode/README.md

 Important to learn about Abstract Classes and Interfaces.
 Python only have Abstract classes, Java uses Interfaces for multiple inheritance.
 ## Day 20: Sorting
 Implementantion of Bubble Sort
+## Day 21: Generics
+Only file on C++.
+Generics was not available on Python, but you only need to undestand the logic of generics, which means a single function or class who could recive different type of inputs.
+Also important how to print statements on C++.
+## Day 22: Binary Search Trees
+Have to find the height of trees, which is the definition.